guilhermejuliao/guilhermejuliao/README.md

 ## Hi!
-My name is Guilherme and i love to make some code.
+My name is Guilherme and i like to make some code.

 - Actually i'm studying JavaScript/Python/Ruby/TypeScript and CyberSecurity tools.